jaywink/federation/docs/protocols.rst

    * Retraction
    * StatusMessage

-Implementation unfortunately currently requires knowledge of how Diaspora discovery works a s the implementer has to implement all the necessary views correctly (even though this library provides document generators).
+Implementation unfortunately currently requires knowledge of how Diaspora discovery works as the implementer has to implement all the necessary views correctly (even though this library provides document generators).
 However, the magic envelope, signature and entity building is all abstracted inside the library.

 For example implementations in real life projects check :ref:`example-projects`.